London › Best Neighborhoods

 What is the best way to get around London?

-Technically, Charing Cross (located just off Trafalgar Square) is the geographic center from which all distances to London are measured.
-For tourists, the “center” is the West End, which encompasses Covent Garden, Soho, and Leicester Square.
-If you stay within a 2-mile radius of Charing Cross, you are in the heart of the action.
+Technically, Charing Cross, just off Trafalgar Square, is the point from which distances to London are measured.
+For visitors, the useful center is the West End, especially Covent Garden, Soho, Leicester Square, Mayfair, and the area around Trafalgar Square.
+If your hotel is within a 20-minute walk of Covent Garden, you are in a very convenient location.

-What is the difference between the West End, the Theater District, and Central London?
+What is the difference between the West End, Theatreland, and Central London?

 Is it safe to stay south of the River Thames?